StarpTech/go-web/README.md

 # Releasing

-When a new tag is pushed, the version is releaseed with [goreleaser](https://github.com/goreleaser/goreleaser).
+When a new tag is pushed, the version is released with [goreleaser](https://github.com/goreleaser/goreleaser).

 ```
 $ git tag -a v0.1.0 -m "First release"